There are many unpleasant symptoms that accompany neuropathy — aside from the notorious pins and needles sensations.

 How does the doctor treat leg swelling?

-- When eating out, ask that your food be prepared without added salt.
+- when eating out, ask that your food is prepared without added salt

 Leg Swelling Warning Signs